This collection includes 10 titles from Bloomsbury’s Anthropology list, including Anthropology and Art Practice and Fat: Culture and Materiality.

 For more information about Creative Commons visit http://creativecommons.org/licenses/by-nc/3.0/

-This year's open access collection will contain about 7 titles from Media Studies, Education and Literary Studies.
+This year's open access collection contains 6 titles from Media Studies, Education and Literary Studies.
 It will include the first volumes in the the new series Environmental Cultures, which examines cultural responses to the age of environmental crisis.

 This collection comprises 4 monographs co-published by Verlag CH Beck and Hart Publishing, including major commentaries on the UN Genocide Convention and the European Convention on Human Rights.